rzuckerm/glotter2/README.md

 ### Glotter2 releases

+* 0.11.0
+  * Modified `self` expected output to be more strict so the actual code and generated code can only be different by a single newline
 * 0.10.2
   * Fix bug where double quotes at the end of a string that is enclosed in `"""` for a test value were not being escaped